Justin-Shan12345/Medicare-Data-Analytic-Project---SQL-Tableau/README.md

 6. [Limitations](#limitations)

 ## Introduction
+The idea for this project is inspired by my work in rare disease marketing at Sanofi, where navigating a complex diagnostic landscape was a significant challenge.
+Understanding the distribution and behavior of healthcare providers is crucial for optimizing resource allocation, especially in areas with limited patient populations and specialized needs.
+This dashboard addresses these challenges by presenting a clear, data-driven picture of provider activity and influence across various regions and specialties.

 This repository contains SQL scripts and analysis for Medicare data to explore healthcare provider behavior and trends.
-The primary objectives include data cleaning, handling missing values, identifying outliers, and performing exploratory data analysis to derive actionable insights.
+The primary objectives include data cleaning, handling missing values, identifying outliers, performing exploratory data analysis, and using the data to create a user-friendly dashboard to understand healthcare spending across different provider types and individual HCPs.
+The dashboard is designed to support  decision-makers by offering insights into provider behaviors, enabling more informed decision-making for resource allocation and strategic planning.

 **Link to dashboard**: https://public.tableau.com/app/profile/chung.hsi.shan/vizzes

 ## Tools Used and Dashboard Preview